 Most of the ingredients you see listed are going to be for the frangipane layer.

-How to make this puff pastry pear tart
+How to make

-Cut the pears for this frangipane tart
+Cut the pears for the frangipane tart

-First you will want to wash the pears.
+First, you will want to wash the pears.
 Then you cut a small bit off the bottom of your pear so it stands up firmly.

 As you begin to make your way to the center of the pear, the cut shapes start to look more beautiful.
 You will eventually make your way to the area with the seeds and those are the slices you want to use for the puff pastry pear tart.